fncbook/fnc/book/ivp/systems.md

     ````{only} solutions
     ````

-3. ⌨ Solve the following IVPs using {ref}`function-euler` using $n=100$ steps.
+3. ⌨ Solve the following IVPs using {numref}`Function {number}<function-euler>` using $n=100$ steps.
 Plot the solution and its first derivative together on one plot, and plot the error in each component as functions of time on another.

     **(a)** $u''+ 4u = 4t, \: 0< t< 2\pi, \: u(0) = 1,\: u'(0) = 1; \: \hat{u}(t) = t+\cos (2t)$